Japan In The Middle Ages

 The Impact of Foreign Contact

 Trade with China and Korea continued throughout the Middle Ages, although often disrupted by warfare.
-These interactions introduced new ideas, technologies, and artistic styles, contributing to the cultural dynamism of the period.
+Still, these interactions introduced new ideas, technologies, and artistic styles, contributing to the cultural dynamism of the period.
 The exchange of goods and cultural practices enriched Japanese society, albeit with significant political and religious consequences.
 The presence of foreign traders and missionaries also prompted the Japanese to reassess their own identity and cultural values, leading to a period of both adaptation and resistance.

 Social Structure and Daily Life